yk27/odin_recipes/README.md

 # odin_recipes

-This project focuses on displaying 3 recipes using the basic HTML syntaxes which I have learned.
+This project focuses on displaying 3 recipes using the basic HTML syntaxes which I have learned through The Odin Project curriculum.